 Should Your Dog Catch Kennel Cough, He’s More Likely to Recover on His Own

 Also, like vaccines in humans, the kennel cough vaccine doesn’t promise 100% immunity, but it does greatly reduce the chances of infection.
-Should your dog come down with the illness, he will have a better chance of recovering on his own.
+Should your dog come down with the illness, he will have a better chance of recovering on his own if he’s been vaccinated.

 Some Dogs Are More Prone to the Illness Than Others